RamjetAnvil/padrone/README.md

 ## Features

-- Login and verification whether the player has bought your game.
+- Login and verification whether players have bought your game.
-- Keeps track of running hosts.
+- Tracks running hosts.
 - Allows players to query the list of hosts.
 - Limits one join session per player.
 Allows the host to kick the player once it assumes multiple sessions are in progress on the same account.